 What does “migration” mean?

 It means we’re not (re)building Umbraco from the ground up, rather migrating it, piece by piece, to make sure it works on .NET Core.
-This also means if you want to migrate an Umbraco project from .NET framework to the new .NET Core version that will be possible.
-How big a task that is depends entirely on the project scope and functionality but in terms of Umbraco specific functionality there will be a clear path forward.
+This also means if you want to migrate an Umbraco project from .NET framework to the new Umbraco .NET Core version that will be possible.
+How big a task that is depends entirely on the project scope and featureset but in terms of Umbraco specific functionality there will be a clear path forward.

 The Unicore Project